Rational Curves on Del Pezzo Manifolds: Introduction

-The index of a smooth Fano variety $X$ is the largest integer by which $-K_X$ is divisible in $\text{Pic }X$.
-It can be proved that the index is at most $\dim X+1$, and moreover, it is equal to $\dim X+1$ only for projective spaces, respectively to $\dim X$ only for smooth quadric hypersurfaces.
+The index of a projective Fano variety $X$ is the largest integer by which $-K_X$ is divisible in $\mathrm{Pic}(X)$.
+Let $n = \dim_{\mathbf C} X$.
+It can be proved that the index is at most $n+1$, and moreover, it is equal to $n+1$ only for projective spaces, respectively to $n$ only for smooth quadric hypersurfaces.

 We will be concerned with the study of the rational curves on $X$.
-Since ${\mathbb P}^n$ and ${\mathbb Q}^n$ are convex, meaning that $\overline{M}_{0,0}(X,\beta)$ is a smooth stack, and easily understood from the point of view of quantum cohomology, it is natural to go one step further and study rational curves on varieties of index $\dim X-1$.
-In this paper, we will use an elementary specialization technique specific to the index $\dim X-1$ case, to give simple answers to some questions related to the deformation and enumeration of such curves.
+Hypersurfaces of degree one or two are homogeneous convex varieties, which are quite easily understood from the point of view of quantum cohomology, so one might guess that Fano varieties of index $n-1$ are the simplest varieties for which the behavior of rational curves is harder to control.
+In this paper, we will use an elementary specialization technique to study some basic enumerative questions concerning rational curves on such algebraic varieties.
+I know of no analogue of the approach for Fano varieties of smaller or larger index.

-A del Pezzo manifold is a smooth Fano algebraic variety $X$ such that $-K_X$ is divisible by $n - 1$ in $\text{Pic }X$, where $n$ is the complex dimension of $X$.
-The polarization ${\mathscr O}(1)$ is defined by $-K_X={\mathscr O}(n-1)$.
-We call ${\mathscr O}(1)$ the hyperplane class.
-The degree $d$ of $X$ is the $n$-fold self-intersection of ${\mathscr O}(1)$.
-Del Pezzo manifolds have been completely classified by Fujita and Iskovskikh, cf. [\hyperlink{[Fu80]}{Fu80}, \hyperlink{[Fu90]}{Fu90}, \hyperlink{[Isk78]}{Isk78}, \hyperlink{[Isk80]}{Isk80}].
-For the reader's convenience we reproduce here their classification in dimension three and larger.
+A smooth Fano projective variety $X$ such that $-K_X$ is divisible by $n - 1$ in $\text{Pic}(X)$ is sometimes called a del Pezzo variety or del Pezzo manifold.
+These varieties can be thought of as higher-dimensional analogues of del Pezzo surfaces.
+The hyperplane class ${\mathscr O}(1)$ is uniquely defined by the property $-K_X={\mathscr O}(n-1)$.
+The degree of $X$ is of course $\smash{ d = \int_{X} c_1({\mathscr O}_X(1))^n}$.
+Del Pezzo varieties have been completely classified by Fujita and Iskovskikh ~\cite{Fu80, Fu90, Is78, Is80}.
+In this paper, we will mainly be concerned with the classes of Picard rank one and base point free polarization, which amounts to $d \in \{2,3,4,5,8\}$, to avoid excessive bookkeeping when $d \in \{6,7\}$, respectively some technical issues when $d=1$.